joseph0x45/rex/README.md

 ```bash
 rex add service <service_name>
 ```
 at the root of your rex generated project.
 This will create a file in the services directory, a folder in the routes directory and an index file in that folder.
-For design purposes, please make sure the name of your services files always start with a capital letter.

-AuthService.ts ✅

-authservice.ts ❌

 ## Roadmap
 Here are a few things I will work on for Rex.

 - Extend Rex to other technologies by adding more templates
 - Let users create their own templates
-- Automatic imports when creating a new service

 That's it.
 Drop a star if you like this project or find it useful.
 Feel free to contribute.
 If you gpt any remarks, please reach to me through my socials down below